 Philosophy

 Systems that govern our lives everyday are designed.
 The internet, our education system, segregated communities to name a few.
 Systems aren’t inherently bad though.
-For example, our secured futures depend on systems of financial planning.
-Systems are technologies and every technology comes with manuals for rules of operation.
-All designs first begin with a philosophy which is then developed into a governing system (also with manuals for rules of operation).
+For example, secured futures depend on systems of financial planning.
+Systems are a form of technology and every technology comes with manuals for rules of operation.
+All institutionalized systems begin with a philosophy which is then developed into a governing system along with manuals for rules of operation.

 Even oppression is designed.
 Namely, White supremacy is a philosophy, enforced through centuries old, purposely designed, and consistent governed systems of racism.
 Because oppression is designed with these intrinsic considerations, so must liberation and freedom also be deliberately designed, systemized, and enforced through a protective system and must also consider, then include rules of governance.

 My work is inspired by exploring counters to oppression systems, and my developing philosophy with subsequent theory is inspired by Black created systems of empowerment that I build out into visual, sonic, and spatial aesthetics.
-Below are a few of the systems that shape my practice of theorizing Black liberation and self-governance.
+Below are a few systems that shape my Black liberation. and self-governance theoretical practice.

 12 Jewels: